 Dr. Cauwenbergh served as President and Chief Executive Officer of Phio from April 2012 until his retirement in March 2019.
 He is also the former Chairman and Chief Executive Officer of Barrier Therapeutics, Inc., a publicly-traded biopharmaceutical company that he founded in 2001.
 Barrier focused on dermatology drug development, and was acquired by Stiefel Laboratories, Inc. in 2008.
 Prior to this, Dr. Cauwenbergh held senior management positions at Johnson & Johnson over a 23-year period.
 He holds a Doctorate in Medical Sciences from the Catholic University of Leuven, Faculty of Medicine (Belgium), where he also completed his masters and undergraduate work.

 Robert Bitterman has been a member of the board since 2012.
-He was appointed Executive Chairman in September 2022 and assumed the duties of principal executive officer, leading all aspects of the Company’s operations.
+He was appointed President & Chief Executive Officer in February 2023 and assumed the duties of principal executive officer, leading all aspects of the Company’s operations.
 He brings 25 years of executive leadership experience in the pharmaceutical and biologic life science industry.
 He also has prior experience in senior financial and investor relations roles.

 VP of Finance and Administration